the-turing-way/the-turing-way/book/website/community-handbook/consistency/consistency-hr-formatting.md

 ```

 Several files in _The Turing Way_ do not follow this convention.
-A list of such files can be found in [this issue](https://github.com/alan-turing-institute/the-turing-way/issues/1321) and [here](https://github.com/alan-turing-institute/the-turing-way/pull/1451) is a good PR that addresses it.
+A list of such files can be found in [this issue](https://github.com/alan-turing-institute/the-turing-way/issues/1321), and [this PR](https://github.com/alan-turing-institute/the-turing-way/pull/1451) demonstrates how to fix a file with non-consecutive headers.